Skip to content

 8. Jōmon Sugi – Jōmon Sugi, located in Yakushima, Japan, is the oldest and largest cryptomeria tree on the island, and is one of many reasons why the island was named a UNESCO World Heritage Site.
 The tree dates to at least 2,000 years old.

-9. Chestnut Tree of One Hundred Horses – This tree, located on Mount Etna in Sicily, is the largest and oldest known chestnut tree in the world.
+9. Chestnut Tree of One Hundred Horses – This tree, located on Mount Etna in Sicily, is the world’s largest and oldest known chestnut tree.
 Believed to be between 2,000 and 4,000 years old, this tree’s age is particularly impressive because Mount Etna is one of the most active volcanoes in the world.
 The tree sits only 5 miles from Etna’s crater.

 10. General Sherman – Believed to be around 2,500 years old, General Sherman is the mightiest giant sequoia still standing.
 The volume of its trunk alone makes it the largest non-clonal tree by volume in the world, even though its largest branch broke off in 2006, smashing part of its enclosing fence and cratering the pavement of the surrounding walkway.